MdSamsuzzohaShayon/algorithm-data-structure/README.md

  - Two Major Efficiency: Time and space - Good algorithm need to balance between these two measures to be useful.
    - Time complexity: Measure how long it takes the algorithm to run.
    - Space complexity: it deals with the amount of memory taken up on the computer.

+### Search algorithm
+ - Run against lsts containing all sorts of data.
+It is not always just range of values containing numbers.
+In real use case of binary search  the algorithm would not return the target value because we already know that.
+Instead what is returns is the position in the list that the target occupies.

 ### Linear Search
  - Input is list of value and output is the target value or position of target value.
+    1. Start at beginning
+    2. Move sequentially
+    3. Compare current value to target
+    4. React end of list

 ### Binary Search

- - Input is sorted list of values and out put is the position in the list of the target value we are searching.
+ - Input is sorted list of values and output is the position in the list of the target value we are searching.
 Or some sort of values indicates that the target does not exist in the list.
  - Example: Search 20 in list of 100 like [1, 2,3,4 so on].
 Target is 5 here.
     - Step-1: First check the middle position element 10 check if target element match or not.
     - Step-2: If middle element doesn't match check target is greater or less than middle element.